Five Cross-cutting Social Work Skills that Put you Ahead

 Transferrable Social Work Skills

-Earning your MSW prepares you with a set of in-demand skills and social work abilities that nearly every organization needs, and puts you in an exclusive pool of candidates, opening a world of career possibilities.
+Earning your MSW prepares you with a set of in-demand abilities and social work skills that nearly every organization needs, and puts you in an exclusive pool of candidates, opening a world of career possibilities.
 With these adaptable skills, you’re more than hirable – you’re invaluable.

 - Government relations personnel are hired for their policy knowledge and ability to make things happen.